MouseLand/suite2p/README.md

 ### Logo
 Logo was designed by Shelby Stringer and [Chris Czaja](http://chrisczaja.com/).

-NOTE: For questions related to this custom fork or its modifications, please contact Ahemd Jamali / Yaksi- Lab / Kavli Institute for Systems Neuroscience / Norwegian University of Science and Technology.
+NOTE: For questions related to this custom fork or its modifications, please contact Ahmed Jamali / Yaksi- Lab / Kavli Institute for Systems Neuroscience / Norwegian University of Science and Technology.
 For official Suite2p help or issues, go to the official Suite2p repo.